NicolasRenault/MarioBros-JavaFX-DUT2/README.md

-# Projet-JavaFX-2eme-Annee-DUT
+# Mario Bros
+### EN

+This is a second year project of my two-year university degree in computer science.
+The purpose of this project was to introduce us to librairies using JavaFX in order to create an application.
+We had the choice of the subject but we had a competency map to lead the project, we chose to realized a MarioBros

+This project was carried out in pairs with the help of Thomas Vincent.

+### FR
-Ce projet de 2éme année de DUT Informatique visait à découvrir l’utilisation des bibliothèques en utilisant JavaFX pour créer une application avec sujet au choix tout en suivant une fiche de compétence.

-Le sujet était au choix et nous avons choisis de faire un MarioBros.
+Ce projet de 2éme année de DUT Informatique avait pour but de découvrir l’utilisation des bibliothèques en utilisant JavaFX pour créer une application.
+Le sujet était au choix mais nous avions une fiche de compétence à suivre, nous avons choisis de réaliser un MarioBros.

-Ce projet a été réaliser en binôme avec Thomas Vincent.
+Ce projet a été réalisé en binôme avec Thomas Vincent.